 Through grant awards, DOH has partnerships with federal agencies, private grantors or donors, other DC Government agencies, as well as community partners who receive grant awards from DOH.
 The funds are used to manage and deliver public health initiatives for residents in need of such services as immunization, prenatal care, HIV testing and referral services, substance abuse prevention and recovery services, and occupational injury surveillance.
 Funds also support public health emergency preparedness services and food safety programs for all residents and guests of the District.

-DOH’s largest grant awards come from federal agencies like the Department of Health and Human Services, United States Housing and Urban Development and United States Department of Agriculture.
+DOH’s largest grant awards come from federal agencies like the Departments of Health and Human Services, Housing and Urban Development and Department of Agriculture.
 DOH applies for funding and accepts these funds through grant agreements.
 DOH also accepts responsibility to comply with all Federal and local DC Government laws, regulations, and mandates for receiving funds, spending them appropriately and adhering to standards for delivering services.
-DOH creates policies and procedures to make sure these funds are utilized according to approved plans, monitored by responsible DOH personnel and made available to community partners in a process that is open, fair and competitive.
+DOH creates policies and procedures to ensure these funds are utilized according to approved plans, monitored by responsible DOH personnel and made available to community partners in a process that is open, fair and competitive.
 We emphasize accountability, best practices and performance.